20 Tips for Planning the Perfect Garden

 Add Raised Beds for Vegetable, Herb and Cutting Gardens

-Growing your own produce and easy-care annual flowers for summer arrangements saves money.
+Growing your produce and easy-care annual flowers for summer arrangements saves money.
 Plus, raised beds take less time to weed.

 mulch